The Nature Connection Leadership One-Credit Class

 Independent Exploration

-To develop the expertise needed to promote the science and practice of nature connection, students engage in a study of a self-chosen focus area.
-All of the materials are selected to prepare you to work within a wide range of settings, from urban office buildings to remote wilderness areas.
+To develop the expertise needed to promote the science and practice of nature connection, students read articles covering foundational knowledge and facilitation skills.
+All the materials are selected to provide you with the core knowledge needed to work across a wide range of settings, from urban office buildings to remote wilderness areas.

 Closing Retreat

-During the closing retreat, you will have the opportunity to share your personal mission statement that reflects your knowledge of foundational concepts.
+During the closing retreat, you will have the opportunity to share your personal mission statement that reflects your knowledge of foundational concepts and your interests in ongoing nature connection work.

 At the completion of class, students may say: